dinesh8252995/first_priject/README.md

 <br>
 and this is my first project
 <br>
-author :-- dinesh kumar singh
+author :-- dinesh (itself college)